ARMSLab/observability_measure.github.io/README.md

     Y(:,ind) = C(ind,:)*x;
 end

-% find time derivatives of each sensors independently to fill the Y. Seven's order derivative is sufficient. for ind1=1:4
+% find time derivatives of each sensors independently to fill the Y.
+%Seven's order derivative is sufficient. for ind1=1:4
     for ind2=2:7
         Y(ind2,ind1) = lder(Y(ind2-1,ind1),dy,x);